chienhsiang-hung/blog/content/posts/2022/Dynamic Programming.md

 ## Advantages
 Addresses problems with exponantial time complexity to Polynomial (sometimes even linear)
 $O(c^n)$ -> $O(n^c)$ -> $O(n)$
+### When to Use
+When we don't want to recalculate things.
+We want to rely on existing solutions.

 ## Requirments
 ### Properties